Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 Vanity number plus embedded Google reviews

-1-800-THE-MAIDS.
-The Maids put their strongest conversion tool right in the name: a vanity phone number that sits in the header on every page, paired with an inline quote form (ZIP code, frequency, home size).
-Three fields, no friction.
+The Maids leads with a vanity phone number (1-800-THE-MAIDS) in the header on every page, paired with a three-field quote form: ZIP code, frequency, home size.

-The homepage hero relies on a Newsweek #1 ranking badge as its primary visual.
-Strong for credibility, flat for first impressions.
+The homepage hero leans on a Newsweek #1 ranking badge as its primary visual, which helps credibility but doesn’t make much of a first impression.

 Better Life Home Cleaning